Legendary Musician and Singer-Songwriter Paul Simon Headlines Phil Everly Benefit Concert in Nashville, Proceeds to support the COPD Foundation

 Phil Everly, along with his brother Don Everly, formed one of the most influential duos in music, the Everly Brothers.
 The enduring influence of their close, expressive harmonies is evident in the work of British Invasion bands like the Beatles and the Hollies, and of folk-oriented acts such as Simon and Garfunkel, not to mention countless solo artists including Paul Simon himself who remarked, "I wish I'd have met him earlier.
 He was such a good friend."
 Most of the Everlys' hit singles - "Bye Bye Love," "Wake Up Little Susie," "All I Have to Do Is Dream" - merged Nashville's clean instrumental country style with innocuous teenage themes, and were smoother than other contemporary country-rock hybrids like rockabilly.
 Their mastery is revealed in their ballads, among them "Let It Be Me."

-In attendance at the event will be Phil Everly's wife, Patti Everly.
+In attendance at the event was Phil Everly's wife, Patti Everly.
 "In addition to being a gifted singer, musician, and songwriter, Phil was also an amazing husband, dedicated father, grandfather, and uncle.
 COPD took Phil too early.
 Phil's music changed our world, and now it's time to get behind the COPD Foundation and change the world again where no one has to live with COPD," said Ms. Everly.
 She continued, "I am grateful for the support of Paul Simon in helping to raise awareness about this devastating disease and be a part of this special evening with proceeds going towards the COPD Foundation."

 About Phil Everly